Mirza Aziz Koka: Early life

 He was the son of Shams ud-Din Ataga Khan, the Prime Minister of Akbar, and Akbar's wet-nurse, Jiji Anga, hence his Turkic sobriquet "Koka" or "foster-brother".
 Ataga Khan was murdered by Adham Khan, the jealous son of Maham Anga, another of Akbar's wet-nurses, in 1562.
 Thereafter, Aziz Koka built his father's tomb next to Nizamuddin Auliya in Delhi in 1566–67.
 Adham Khan, on the other hand, was executed on the orders of Akbar.

 After Akbar conquered Gujarat, he made Aziz Koka the governor of the new province.
 In 1573, the Gujaratis rebelled and besieged Aziz Koka in Ahmedabad.
 But he defended the city until Akbar's army came to his relief.
 In 1579, he was made governor of Bihar and ordered to quell a rebellion in Bengal.
 However, he did not take action until the next year, when the rebels began to take Bihar as well.
 He was similarly reluctant when ordered to conquests in the Deccan in 1586.

 Akbar was very lenient to Aziz Koka, his foster-brother and childhood playmate.
 Nevertheless, Aziz Koka did not obey Akbar, his emperor, readily.
 He was especially opposed to Akbar's law to brand all horses, and could not accept prostration in Akbar's new court ritual.
-When Aziz Koka was summoned to court in 1592, he went on pilgrimage to Mecca instead.
+When Aziz Koka was summoned to court in 1592, he went on pilgrimage to Mecca instead with his six sons, Khurram, Anwar, Abdullah, Abdul Latif, Murtaza, Abd Al Ghafur, his six daughters, their mothers and one hundred servants, leaving his older sons, Shamsi and Shadman in India.
 There he spent much money on pious causes for a year and a half, until Akbar forgave him, and restored him in his positions.